-When you have a ruminating thought that makes you bitter, it’s important not to stay at home, as this will help it unravel completely.
+When you have ruminant thoughts that make you bitter, it’s important not to stay at home, as this will help them unravel completely.

-In order to release this thought, you just need to move.
+In order to release these thoughts, you just need to move.
 Seek calmness in a remote place and just be.